San Miguel River near Nucla Colorado

 Use RiverReports and USGS 09172500 near Placerville as the primary flow reference.

-No. Upper and mid-river reaches are more trout-focused, while lower reaches include warmer-water and different regulation context.
+No. Upper and mid-river reaches are more trout-focused, while lower reaches include warmer-water and different rule context.

 Bring midges, BWOs, caddis, PMDs, yellow sallies, terrestrials, nymphs, and a few streamers.